Cost of Soffit and Fascia Painting

 How can I tell if I have asbestos soffits?

-Asbestos soffits are usually covered in a plastic coating, and once these start to age, you will notice very visible flaking on them – especially on the underside.
+Asbestos soffits are usually covered in a plastic coating.
+Once these age, you will notice visible flaking on them – especially on the underside.
 They are a grey material, often combined with cement, and they tend to have soft ridges all over them.

-These soffits were commonly used in the construction of homes built between the 1940s and 1980s before people recognised the dangers of asbestos.
-If you think that your soffits have asbestos, you will need to get them replaced as soon as possible as they can be quite a dangerous health risk.
+These soffits were commonly used in the construction of homes between the 1940s and 1980s before people recognised the dangers of asbestos.
+If you think that your soffits have asbestos, you will need to get them replaced as soon as possible, as they can be a dangerous health risk.

 Sources